Camp Catawba: History

-It was cultural programs that distinguished the camp.
-Vera Lachmann, who taught classics at Brooklyn College, told the campers the Iliad and the Odyssey in alternating summers, and directed a drama program that included plays by Aeschylus, Sophocles and Aristophanes; Shakespeare, Molière, Schiller and Yeats; and Nelly Sachs, who was a friend of hers.
-The music program, under Tui St. George Tucker, consisted of a choir, an orchestra (with some parts adjusted according to the instrumentalists available), and private lessons, particularly on the recorder, her professional specialty.
-Baroque (especially Bach) and early nineteenth century classical music (Haydn, Mozart, Beethoven, and Schubert) predominated.
-The boys also performed Gregorian chants and other medieval music, and Tucker's arrangements of Negro spirituals.
-Some arts counselors went on to become respected professionals including: Eva Frankfurther, Thomas Locker, Hannibal Alkhas, Mark di Suvero, and Richard Pepitone.

-Throughout Catawba's 27 summers, most of the campers and many of the staff came from New York City and Washington DC.
+Throughout Catawba's 27 summers, most of the campers and many of the staff came from New York City and Washington, DC.
 In the beginning many of the boys were the sons of parents who, like Lachmann, had fled Nazi Germany.
 This also meant they were mostly Jewish - though Catawba was decidedly ecumenical and Lachmann read from both the Old and New Testaments at Sunday services.
 An article from 1951 in The Blowing Rocket, the local weekly newspaper, captures Lachmann's idealism, as well as the anomaly of Catawba in the southern mountains at the time: "There are in the camp today 29 boys from France, Germany, Norway, South American countries, New York and New Jersey, just as a sample of the various nationalities which the camp attracts.
-Absolutely no race or creed is turned away, and soon possibly color will be no bar to admission to the camp."
-Catawba integrated in 1964.
+Absolutely no race or creed is turned away, and soon possibly color will be no bar to admission to the camp".

 The physical heart of the camp was a chestnut lodge, constructed in 1913 before the blight decimated the American chestnut forests of the southern Appalachians.
 In 1985 the National Park Service purchased the camp grounds from Tui St. George Tucker, who inherited the site from Vera Lachmann, and on Tucker's death the Park Service took possession of the property.
 As of 2010, Park Service officials are deciding whether to preserve the chestnut lodge and how to interpret the camp to the public.